givemeabreak432/FIO_Task/README.txt

     saveReagent: Saves new reagent to text document.
     appendReagent: appends additional data for already defined reagent.
     toText: to string method, returns all pre-defined data.
 Does not return additional stored data
+    addProperty: add a new additional property.
+Overloaded to allow a key and value, or a list of length 2.
 Windows:
   Input menu - default menu.
 This menu is for accepting new reagents, does not define their additional properties Reagent Selector - list of currently saved reagents.
 Can select a reagent to view properties